 Beware that after completing the 3.5 miles in this description, there are many more to go to loop back around to your campsite.
 Expect the whole day to take at least 8 hrs.

-History: The ruins that remain today are but fragments of their former selves.
+The ruins that remain today are but fragments of their former selves.
 Pot hunters, willing to destroy historical artifacts to sell their ill-gotten booty to collectors and museums, have decimated the sites that were known.
 Some of them are so lazy as to have left their tools of destruction amongst the shattered remains of these places, in memory of their destruction and idiocy.

-Contour east and get around the main wall until you reach the break that forms Squaw Canyon, at this point you may find cairns directing you up the high, west side of Squaw Canyon until you reach the flat ground up on Peters Mesa.
+Contour east and get around the main wall until you reach the break that forms Squaw Canyon.
+At this point, you may find cairns directing you up the high, west side of Squaw Canyon until you reach the flat ground up on Peters Mesa.

-Take a break, you deserve it!
+Take a break.
+You deserve it!

 Traverse the saddle to your south and head southeast up the obvious, easygoing slope.
-Avoid those hidden cacti as best you can, but you may have to break out the tweezers and pliars several times.
-Once up most of it, the top is an easy grade and you can walk almost directly south to the peak.
+Avoid those hidden cacti as best you can, but you may have to break out the tweezers and pliers several times.
+Once up most of it, the top is an easy grade, and you can walk almost directly south to the peak.
 I found no summit logs or markers on either of the two small peaks and was unsure which was the true peak 3707.

 From the peak, head north and slightly east to pick up the Peters Trail, which you take back to your campsite.

-Water Sources: Charlesbois spring is considered reliable.
+Charlebois spring is considered reliable.
 LaBarge Creek often has water generally after late winter/early spring rainstorms and only rarely in the fall.
 It would be best to obtain a water report before heading out on an extended backpacking trip.

 This hike is listed as One-Way.